moonrunnerkc/adaptive-belief-ecology-system/README.md

 - Initial `pyproject.toml` / `package.json` setup in progress
 - No functional code yet – we are strictly following phased development

-We're implementing **one phase at a time**, sticking closely to the spec.
+I'm implementing **one phase at a time**, sticking closely to the spec.

 ### Development Phases (Active: Phase 0)